wk45/wk45.github.io/index.md

 <br>
 <h4 id="tda"> ▫ Topological Feature Extraction with Human Brain Connectome</h4>
 <div style="margin-left: 1em;">
     We explored how topological data analysis can simplify and reveal structural patterns within complex brain connectivity data.
-Using multi-level white matter tractography datasets, we applied <strong>persistent homology</strong> — a method that captures topological features such as loops and voids across different scales — to better understand the organization of the human brain connectome.
-The analysis was implemented in R with computational support from Ripser, a fast and efficient tool for computing persistence diagrams.
+Using multi-level white matter tractography datasets, we applied <a href="https://en.wikipedia.org/wiki/Persistent_homology"><strong>persistent homology</strong></a> — a method that captures topological features such as loops and voids across different scales — to better understand the organization of the human brain connectome.
+The analysis was implemented in R with computational support from <a href="https://github.com/Ripser/ripser">Ripser</a>, a fast and efficient tool for computing persistence diagrams.
 </div>